Flying-Book/Tri3_Frontend/_posts/2023-08-21-GitHub_Pages_Tangibles.md

 ---

 ### Summary of Accomplishments
-> Update Blog to contain all hacks.
+> Update Blog to contain all hackDiscuss laptop, cloud computer.
-- Reviewed with Pair.
-Discuss/Show evidence.
-- Discuss laptop, cloud computer.
 - Discuss tools setup and troubles.
 - Show personal blog / home page.
 - Show how you are maintaining notes, answering hacks, and showing tangibles.